Jaimomar99/deeplocpro/README.md

     deeplocpro -f test.fasta

-The result should look like the file in the 'output' directory.
+This will create a directory `outputs` containing the predictions.

 Running
 --------

 DeepLoc will be installed under the name 'deeplocpro'.
 It has 4 possible arguments:

- * -f, --fasta.
+ * `-f`, `--fasta`.
 Input protein sequences in the fasta format.
- * -o, --output.
+ * `-o`, `--output`.
 Output folder name.
- * -p, --plot.
+ * `-p`, `--plot`.
 Plot and save attention values for each individual protein.
- * -d, --device.
+ * `-d`, `--device`.
 One of cpu, cuda or mps.
 Default: cpu.
- * -g, --group.
+ * `-g`, `--group`.
 Prevent outer membrane & periplasm prediction when Archaea/positive.
 One of any, archaea, positive or negative.
 Default: any

 Output
 -------